Jobs to do in the garden in December – 12 ways to keep on top of your winter garden

 Morris Hankinson is the founder and managing director of Hopes Grove Nurseries Ltd, the UK’s only specialist grower-retailer of hedging plants, which he established after graduating with a Commercial Horticulture Degree from Writtle College, Essex in 1992.

-Before they start growing again, Morris continues, you should prune them to remove any overgrown, damaged or diseased growth.
+Before they start growing again, Morris says you should prune them to remove any overgrown, damaged or diseased growth.

 'Some of the plants that need particular attention in December include wisteria, fruit trees, and climbing roses.'

-Did you know that the winter months present the perfect opportunity for you to do some (literal) damage control around your garden?
+The winter months present the perfect opportunity for you to do some (literal) damage control around your garden.

-'It might seem like a strange task to take on in the winter, but if you have damaged fences, gates or trellises that will have climbing plants all over them come spring/summer, now is the best time to fix them up,' says Craig Wilson, co-founder and in-house gardening expert at Gardeners Dream.
+'It might seem like a strange task to take on in the winter, but if you have damaged fences, gates or trellises that will have climbing plants all over them come spring and summer, now is the best time to fix them up,' says Craig Wilson, co-founder and in-house gardening expert at Gardeners Dream.

 'Whilst your plants are dormant, making these repairs will be less likely to cause any damage.'